kubernetes/community/contributors/guide/owners.md

 In addition to the Emeritus process above, from time to time, it is necessary to prune inactive folks from OWNERS files.
-A core principle in maintaining a healthy community is encouraging active participation. folks listed in OWNERS files have a higher activity requirement, as they directly impact the ability of others to contribute.
+A core principle in maintaining a healthy community is encouraging active participation.
+Those listed in OWNERS files have a higher activity requirement, as they directly impact the ability of others to contribute.
 If anyone listed in OWNERS files should become inactive, here is what we will do: